DarpanD/Customizable-YouTube-Clone/README.md

    ```
 2. **Google Developers Console Setup**

-   -Log in to the Google Developers Console [Google Developers Console](https://console.cloud.google.com/) using your Google account.
+   - Log in to the Google Developers Console [Google Developers Console](https://console.cloud.google.com/) using your Google account.
-   -Create a new project.
+   - Create a new project.
-   -On the new project dashboard, click Explore & Enable APIs.
+   - On the new project dashboard, click Explore & Enable APIs.
-   -In the library, navigate to YouTube Data API v3 under YouTube APIs.
+   - In the library, navigate to YouTube Data API v3 under YouTube APIs.
-   -Enable the API.
+   - Enable the API.
-   -Create credentials to obtain an API key.
+   - Create credentials to obtain an API key.
-   -Copy the API key displayed on the screen.
+   - Copy the API key displayed on the screen.
    ![ApiKeyHelp](./public/image.jpg)

    **[Youtube Video For More Help](https://www.youtube.com/watch?v=LLAZUTbc97I)**